Hasnep/cv/cv-johannes-smit.md

 - July 2019 to October 2021: Strategic Consultant (Data Engineering), Amey Strategic Consulting (London, UK)
   - Lead data engineer of a GIS (Geographic Information System) dashboard creating insights into operations and tracking KPIs for a local county council.
 (AWS, Kubernetes, Airflow)
     - Created ETL pipelines to load data from IoT devices, online APIs and daily reports into a central database.
 (Python, Airflow, Postgres)
-    - Maintained the production platform by monitoring alerts, quickly fixing bugs and pre-emptively hardening code by implementing CI checks.
-(Azure Pipelines)
     - Identified an inefficiency in the client's work allocation and developed a predictive machine learning model to enable data-driven planning.
 (FB Prophet)
   - Collaborated with the HR department to analyse the gender pay gap of thousands of employees across all departments in the company.
     - The visualisations, statistics and forecasts I produced guided the company when becoming a living-wage employer.